-The U.S. Senate election in North Carolina was considered a "competitive" race in 2014.
-In states with "competitive" Senate races in 2014, youth voter turnout was an estimated 26.8%, compared to 17.0% in states with "highly-favored" or "safe" Republican candidates, and 23.4% in largely Democratic states.
+The U.S. Senate election in Georgia was considered a "competitive" race in 2014.
+In states with "competitive" Senate races in 2014, youth voter turnout was an estimated 26.8%, compared to 17.0% in states with highly-favored or safe Republican candidates, and 23.4% in safely Democratic states.

-Today, CIRCLE has also released an exclusive, national youth turnout estimate showing that at least 10 million young Americans between the ages of 18 and 29 cast a ballot in Tuesday's elections across the country - a turnout rate of 21.5%.
+Today, CIRCLE has also released an exclusive, national youth turnout estimate showing that at least 10 million young Americans between the ages of 18 and 29, cast a ballot in Tuesday's elections across the country - a turnout rate of 21.5%.
 The number of young voters in Tuesday's election is comparable to the turnout seen in other, recent midterm elections.
 In 2010, the two-day youth turnout estimate was 20.9%, or around 9.2 million young people.